 I have seen examples of people using clay beads, stones or small rocks for insulation.
 They have said it does give some insulation, but they struggle to make the really high internal temperatures.

-Another common insulation people use is sand, and i hear mixed reviews.
-Some people are perfectly happy with the results from sand, where as others that the outer pot cracked.
+Another common insulation people use is sand, and I hear mixed reviews.
+Some people are perfectly happy with the results from sand, where as others have had the outer pot crack.
 I am guessing because so much heat is transferred to the outer pot.

 Personally knowing how hard it is to find a good large outer pot and at the right price, I would not risk using sand.
 As I write this my oven is 3 1.2 years old and there are no signs of cracks on the outside pot.
 I can be cooking all day and still the side are at a normal temperature.